-Developers work from client or product owner priorities; unlike most waterfall teams, their focus changes daily.
+Developers work from client or product owner priorities.
+Unlike most waterfall teams, their focus may change daily.
 Finish content for the hardest parts of the product before development starts, and avoid making changes during development.
 Your team will thank you for thinking ahead.

 Software development is a creative process; developers build from a blank canvas.
 Respect their time and attention by agreeing on the best times and ways to work together.

 Fill in the gaps